flotob/blockchain/_blog_posts/medium/can-the-wikipedia-model-be-applied-to-public-policy-making.md

 ---
-title: Can the Wikipedia-model be applied to Public Policy-Making?
+title: "Can the Wikipedia-model be applied to Public Policy-Making?"
 layout: post
 date: 2021-02-03T00:00:00.000Z
 categories: